Table of contents

 Focus Revenue generated per euro spent on ads Profit generated per euro spent on ads

-Example €4000 revenue / €1000 cost = 4:1 ROAS €250 profit / €200 cost = 1.25 Profit Tracking
+Example €4000 revenue / €1000 expenses = 4:1 ROAS €250 profit / €200 expenses = 1.25 Profit Tracking

-Restrictions Does not take into account company size, reselling or product differentiation More complex in calculation, requires understanding of profit margins
+Limitations Does not take into account company size, reselling or product differentiation More complex in calculation, requires understanding of profit margins

 Profit Tracking set up using GTM and Firestore

 In this tutorial, we will show you how to achieve a detailed tracking setup with Google Tag Manager and Firestore.
+Thanks to the integration with the Google Service Account, you can use this for free.

 What you must have set up beforehand: